Completing a traineeship could give you the skills and experience you need to progress into an apprenticeship, full-time study, or employment.

 • Improve your job search, application and interview skills

 • Increase your options for what to do next

 What can it lead to?

-One popular choice is to do an apprenticeship, and get paid while you improve your skills and experience and work towards a qualification.
+One popular choice is an apprenticeship.
+Get paid while you improve your skills and experience and work towards a qualification.
 Apprenticeships suit people who prefer hands-on learning to classroom study.

-There’s the option to head directly into employment after your traineeship.
+Or you could head directly into employment after your traineeship.
 You’ll have made some new contacts, and there may even be an option of a job with your traineeship employer.
-Even it not, you’ll have gained job search, application and interview skills as well as your workplace experience, so you’ll be all set to look for work.
+Even if not, you’ll have gained job search, application and interview skills as well as your workplace experience, so you’ll be all set to look for work.

-Finally, you may wish to study further education.
-We offer a range of suitable courses at Levels 1&2 – and you could progress to study at even higher levels in the future.
+Or you may wish to study further education.
+We offer a range of courses at Levels 1&2 – and you could progress to study at even higher levels in the future.